How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 One company, Achaogen, managed to bring one to market recently, but because doctors (sensibly) held it in reserve for only the most desperate cases, the product barely sold.
 The company filed for bankruptcy.

-"Their sales were nowhere enough to recoup just their operating costs let alone their investment expenditures," says Greg Frank, at the Biotechnology Innovation Organization, an industry group.
+"Their sales were nowhere enough to recoup just their operating costs, let alone their investment expenditures," says Greg Frank at the Biotechnology Innovation Organization, an industry group.
 "And we've seen that time and time again with other companies."

 He says it's not only a crisis for the industry — but for public health.